Confined and deconfined chaos in classical spin systems: Ishimori chain

 Thus, the entire thermalization process is determined by a single timescale ($\propto \delta^{-2}$) set by $\Tmelt$ or $\Tth$.
 This is consistent with standard time-dependent perturbation theory used in deriving kinetic equations for approximate integrals of motion and Fermi's Golden Rule (FGR), which is equivalent to the relaxation time approximation for these equations.
 Within these approaches, the transition rates between quasi-stationary GGE configurations are proportional to

-where $\Phi_V$ is the spectral function of the perturbation. {The factor $1/L$ comes from kinetic constraints that, e.g., an extensive integral of motion can only change by an intensive amount in each transition event.
-This factor is compensated by the presence of the connected correlator $\expval*{V^2}_{cc}\propto L$.} Thus, the corresponding melting time $T_{\rm melt}$ and the thermalization time $T_{\rm th}$ of the initially conserved operators are both proportional to $( \delta^2 \Phi_{V}(0))^{-1}$.
+where $\Phi_V$ is the spectral function of the perturbation (note that $\Phi_V$ is normalized as defined in \autoref{eq:spectral_function}) and $cc$ refers to the connected correlator. {The factor of $1/L$ comes from the kinetic constraint that an extensive integral of motion can only change by an intensive amount in each transition event.
+This factor is compensated for by the connected correlator $\expval*{V^2}_{cc}\propto L$.} Thus, the corresponding melting time $T_{\rm melt}$ and the thermalization time $T_{\rm th}$ of the initially conserved operators are both proportional to $( \delta^2 \Phi_{V}(0))^{-1}$.

 Notice that these times can significantly differ from each other: $T_{\rm melt}$ depends on the spectral function $\Phi_V(0)$ computed with the initial GGE ensemble, while $T_{\rm th}$ is defined by the equilibrium, microcanonical spectral function.
 Therefore, we do not expect that the relaxation of $C_O(t)$ will be generically described by a single timescale.
 If, however, the initial GGE distribution is sufficiently close to the microcanonical ensemble, as is the case for our studies, the relaxation rate remains approximately time-independent.
 Crucially, the perturbation theory prediction is well controlled when the spectral function of the perturbation is finite at low frequency, \(\Phi_{V}(0) < \infty\).
 This is the case for the perturbation \( V\) in the Ishimori chain as shown in \aref{app:non_conserved_observables}.